ZuInnoTe/spring-boot-angular-example/backend/docs/CONFIGURE.md

 keytool -genkeypair -alias backend -keyalg EC -groupname secp256r1 -storetype PKCS12 -keystore /home/app/backend.p12 -validity 365  -dname "cn=backend, ou=Spring Boot Angular Application, o=Unknown, c=Unknown" -storepass $RANDOM_STR
 ```

+Note: You have to choose an algorithm for the certificate that balances performance and security.
+This constantly changes and you should at least yearly check that they offer still a good security trade-off.

 Usually for production applications you need to have a certificate signed by a certification authority.
 This can be an enterprise-internal one or one which signs certificate for the public Internet(e.g. [Let's Encrypt](https://letsencrypt.org/)).

 # Spring